 How the new mortgage rules may effect you

 This is the main rule change as the government wanted to slow down leading markets such as Vancouver and Toronto.

 An example of how this will affect someone is the following:

 - 5% down payment with a rate of 2.39% on a 5 year fixed, 25 year amortization

 - Before October 17 rules would qualify for approximately $450,000 purchase price

 - After October 17 rules they now qualify for approximately $350,000

 I have included a chart of how much different incomes will qualify for based on no debt with the new stress test.
 Please see below:

-I hope this helps clarify the new stress test rule change.
+I hope this helps clarify the new mortgage stress test rule change in Canada.
 Please don’t hesitate to contact me with any questions.